Who is on the Blue Pathway?

 Emerging contextual awareness

-Each student has individualised lesson outcomes for every lesson, based on their long term EHCP outcomes.
-The staff to student ratio is usually one to one, resulting in students’ learning being constantly and consistently tracked while also providing a high level of personal care.
-Both teachers and teaching assistants have an in-depth knowledge of students’ needs and intended learning outcomes and know how to encourage and support these students in the best ways.
+Each student has individualised lesson outcomes for every lesson, based on their long term EHCP outcomes and "Routes for Learning" targets.
+The staff to student ratio is high, resulting in students’ learning being constantly and consistently tracked while also providing a high level of personal care.
+Both teachers and teaching assistants have an in-depth knowledge of students’ needs and intended learning outcomes and know how to encourage and support these learners in the best ways.

-Built into the Blue pathway are 5 core areas of learning which are implemented into our students’ days.
-These are: My Body, My Thinking, My communication, My Independence and My Social Development.
-Our lessons take a sensory format, where we try to inspire as many of the senses as possible.
-This may be by using particular music to help students have an experience, it may be to use scents and tastes to aid exploration or it may be to offer particular textures.
-We feel that for many of our learners a whole body awareness is a key priority, along with developing tools to aid communication such as making a choice or communicating a need.
-KS4/5 learners will also follow an accredited ASDAN program.
+Lessons often take a sensory format, where we engage as many of the senses as possible.
+This may be by using particular music to create an experience, it may be to use scents, sounds and tastes to aid exploration or it may be to offer particular textures.
+For many of our learners, whole body awareness is a key priority, along with developing tools to aid communication such as making a choice or communicating a need.

 We repeat lessons over at least one half-term to help our students anticipate what is happening and begin to initiate new ways to explore or play or move.
 By working collaboratively with our school therapy department, we ensure the physiotherapy needs of our students are met.
 Similarly, our liaison with other educational professionals and outside agencies help us to constantly review our working strategies and develop best practice.